 The house fly can travel up to 20 miles, but it generally stays within two miles of where it hatched.
 Most common in spring and summer, these flies often enter homes through open doors and windows, but they can also get in through cracks around doors and windows, torn screening, and similar small openings.

 Why House Flies Are a Problem

 - House flies spit on your food.
 The house fly can only digest liquid food, so when it lands on your sandwich it immediately regurgitates saliva onto it and then sucks in the liquid this creates (or most of it anyway).
 Some of that saliva is likely to still be on the bread when you go to take your next bite.

 - House flies leave specks.
 Those little black dots that you see in places where flies have spent a bit of time are their feces.

 - House flies fly from trash to table.
-Flies care little whether they feast on food from the dumpster outside or your table, and will fly back and forth between the two with the ability to carry more than a million bacteria on their feet and body!
+Flies care little whether they feast on food from the dumpster outside or from your table, and they will fly back and forth between the two with the ability to carry more than a million bacteria on their feet and body.

 - House flies can carry disease.
 According to university reports, including the University of Rhode Island and Penn State, at least 65 diseases have been associated with house flies.
 The bacteria and viruses they carry can cause food poisoning, diarrhea, eye infections, dysentery, cholera, and even tuberculosis.